JuDFTteam/aiida-fleur/docs/source/user_guide/workflows/scf_wc.rst

 .. warning::

   One *must* keep one of the supported input configurations.
-In other case the workchain will stop throwing non-zero exit status or more seriously, will make unexpected actions.
+In other case the workchain will stop throwing non-zero exit status or more dangerously, will make unexpected actions.

 The general layout does not depend on the scenario, SCF workchain sequentially submits several FLEUR calculation to achieve a convergence criterion.